hovig88/CMEECourseWork-Remote/Week1/README.md

 # Week 1: Course Induction & CMEE Bootcamp Intro

-* The first week was an induction to the CMEE Masters course and an introduction to the Unix environment, shell scripting, version control with git, and typesetting with LaTeX.
+* The first week was an induction to the CMEE Masters program and an introduction to the Unix environment, shell scripting, version control with git, and typesetting with LaTeX.

-* The **Week1** directory includes a .gitignore file and the following subdirectories: *Code*, *Data*, *Results*, and *Sandbox*.
+* The **Week1** directory includes a `.gitignore` file and the following subdirectories: *Code*, *Data*, *Results*, and *Sandbox*.
     - Code - includes all the scripts and commands related to the Week 1 practicals/assignments
     - Data - includes the data needed as inputs for some of the scripts/commands
     - Results - essentially an empty directory, but includes an empty `.keep` file (since completely empty directories cannnot be pushed to git)